migueldamaso/RepositoryPatternGenerator/README.md

 $this->actions = [ 'all', 'get' ];
 ```

-If you try to call a non listed action a "RepositoryException" will be trhown.
+If you try to call a non listed action a "RepositoryException" will be thrown.